Spirit of the Times

 Introduction – Spirit of the Times

-Movements in philosophy, art, and even science, often move in tandem, following the general sentiment, zeitgeist, or spirit of their times.
-The Enlightenment, for example, had its unifying intellectual themes of progress, reason, science, and humanism that were followed by counter-movements like reactionary Romanticism . . . and so on.
-Is there a mood of the times or zeitgeist today?
+Movements in philosophy, art, and science often feed off one another as a collective sentiment or zeitgeist – a ‘spirit of the times’.
+The Enlightenment, for example, had its unifying intellectual themes of progress, reason, science, and humanism that characterized the way that people were thinking at the time.
+This was followed by counter- or reactionary movements like Romanticism . . . and so on.

 The current period in history has been profoundly influenced by the acceleration in technology, especially that associated with smartphones, the internet, and artificial intelligence such that human collective knowledge has become democratic – available to anyone with access to a computer and the internet.
+We are living in an information-rich period of history sometimes referred to as informatia.

-Among specific artistic and intellectual movements there are:.
-Digital Art and New Media as exploring new forms of expression through digital platforms, virtual reality, and interactive installations.
+Among specific artistic and intellectual movements there are: Digital Art and New Media as exploring new forms of expression through digital platforms, virtual reality, and interactive installations.
 Gathering concern about climate change has generated a surge in environmental art and activism.
 Post-Internet Art explores the impact of the internet on contemporary culture and art with artists incorporating digital aesthetics, internet imagery, and online experiences in their work.
 Identity and Diversity in Art explores themes of identity, race, gender, and sexuality as a movement that aims to challenge traditional narratives and broaden the scope of artistic expression.
 Some scholars and artists suggest we have moved beyond postmodernist critique and into new forms of cultural production and expression.
 Informational globalization has produced Global Art and Cultural Exchange drawing inspiration from diverse traditions and engaging in cross-cultural dialogues.

 The Zeitgeist